Prompt Engineering Guide

 🟢 Introduction to Self-Criticism Prompting Techniques

-When working with large language models (LLMs), a common problem is making sure their responses are both accurate and reliable.
-One powerful approach to tackling this is by prompting LLMs to critique their own outputs—a technique that has shown great success in helping models refine and improve their responses1.
+When working with Large Language Models (LLMs), a common problem is making sure their responses are both accurate and reliable.
+One powerful approach to tackling this is by prompting LLMs to critique their own outputs—a technique that has shown great success in helping models refine and improve their responses.

 Here’s what you’ll explore: